typpo/google-pagerank/README.md

 # google-pagerank

-Node module for fetching Google Pagerank.
+This node module fetches Google PageRank.

-This module implements the Jenkins hash in Javascript and uses the Google Toolbar endpoint to grab pagerank for any url.
+It accomplishes this by implementing the Jenkins hash in Javascript and using the Google Toolbar endpoint to grab pagerank for any url.

-## As a node module
+## Node module

     var pagerank = require('google-pagerank');

     pagerank('http://ianww.com', function(err, rank) {
       console.log('Got pagerank', rank);
     });

     ==> Got pagerank 3

-## Command Line Usage
+## Command line

     node index.js "http://ianww.com"
     ==> 3